Wibble199/FoundryVTT-Terrain-Height-Tools/docs/api.md

 ### Returns

-Either any array containing 0 or more `TerrainShape`s.
+An array containing 0 or more [`TerrainShapes`](#tterrainshape).
 Each shape represents one region of terrain that exists at that point.
 The order of the shapes is not guaranteed.

 Each `TerrainShape` has the following properties: